open-telemetry/opentelemetry-collector-contrib/receiver/mongodbatlasreceiver/README.md

   - `secret` (required if using `listen` mode)
   - `endpoint` (required if using `listen` mode)
   - `poll_interval` (default `5m`, only relevant using `poll` mode)
-  - `max_alert_processing` (default `50`)
+  - `max_alerts` (default `1000`)
-    - This is the number of alerts the receiver will try to process per poll.
-Alerts are ordered by creation time descending i.e. by default the 50 newewst ones processed will be processed but none further.
-Only relevant using `poll` mode.
+    - When in `poll` mode, this is the maximum number of alerts the receiver will attempt to process per poll.
+Alerts are processed from most recently created to least recently created.mode.
   - `projects` (required if using `poll` mode)
     - `name` (required if using `poll mode`)
     - `include_clusters` (default empty, exclusive with `exclude_clusters`)